Vikas131/Data-Engineering-Projects/AWS-Project/readme.md

 ---

 ### 🛡️ VPC & Security Settings
-Add screenshot

 #### 🔐 Security Group for RDS:

 - Allow inbound traffic from the Lambda's security group on port `5432` (PostgreSQL default)
-- No public access to RDS instance
+- Public access for RDS(temporary, since its personal project)
+- Attach self security group to the security group rules

 #### 🌐 VPC Endpoints (Interface):